County of Toulouse: Independence

-By the end of the 9th century, Toulouse had become the capital of an independent county, the county of Toulouse, ruled by the dynasty founded by Frédelon, who in theory was under the sovereignty of the king of France, but in practice was totally independent.
+By the end of the 9th century, Toulouse had become the capital of an independent county, the county of Toulouse, ruled by the dynasty founded by Fredelo, who in theory was under the sovereignty of the king of France, but in practice was totally independent.
 The counts of Toulouse had to fight to maintain their position at first.
-They were mostly challenged by the dynasty of the counts of Auvergne, ruling over the northeastern part of the former Aquitaine, who claimed the county of Toulouse as their own, and even temporarily ousted the counts of Toulouse from the city of Toulouse.
-However, during these Dark Ages, the counts of Toulouse managed to preserve their own and, unlike many local dynasties that disappeared, they achieved survival.
-Their county was just a small fraction of the former Aquitaine, the southeastern part of it in fact.
-However, on the death of Count William the Pious of Auvergne (Guillaume le Pieux) in 918 they came into the possession of Gothia which had been in the family of the counts of Auvergne for two generations.
+They were challenged by the dynasty of the counts of Auvergne (ruling over the northeastern part of the former Aquitaine) who claimed the county of Toulouse as their own, and even temporarily ousted the counts of Toulouse from the city of Toulouse.

+On the death of Count William the Pious of Auvergne in 918 they came into the possession of Gothia which had been in the family of the counts of Auvergne for two generations.
 Thus, they more than doubled their territory, once again reuniting Toulouse with the Mediterranean coast from Narbonne to Nîmes.
 The county of Toulouse took its definite shape, from Toulouse in the west to the Rhone River in the east, a unity that would survive until the French Revolution as the province of Languedoc.
 Toulouse would never again be part of the Aquitaine polity, whose capital in later times would become Poitiers, then Bordeaux.
-At first though, the memories of Aquitaine lived strong in Toulouse.
-Count William the Pious of Auvergne was the first to recreate the title of Duke of Aquitaine for himself in the 890s.
-Then the count of Poitiers inherited the title in 927.
-In 932 the king of France Raoul was fighting against the count of Poitiers, and he transferred the title of Duke of Aquitaine to his new ally Count Raymond III Pons of Toulouse (Raimond III).
-However, the title did not mean much.
-The various counts of the former Aquitaine were all independents, and did not recognize a superior authority.
+Count William was the first to recreate the title of Duke of Aquitaine for himself in the 890s; then the count of Poitiers inherited the title in 927.
+In 932 the king of France Raoul was fighting against the count of Poitiers, and he transferred the title of Duke of Aquitaine to his new ally Count Raymond III Pons of Toulouse.
+However, the counts of the former Aquitaine all ruled independently, and did not recognize a superior authority.